Page Table of Contents

 Clone: Disk cloning is to copy all the contents of one disk to another disk, including the files needed to start the system.
 The cloning software can generate a one-to-one copy of Disk A on Disk B. This copy is fully operational.
 If the original disk fails, you can use the cloned disk to replace it.

 Let's make a conclusion.
 If you only want the files of your original USB drive, you could copy these files to the target USB.
 If you want an identical USB drive, you need to clone from one USB to another.
-In the following part, we will tell you how to copy a flash drive and how to clone a flash drive.
+In the following part, we will tell you how to copy a flash drive and how to clone USB stick.

 How to Copy a Flash Drive to Another Flash Drive